John Batchelor (racing): Racing career

-Batchelor was involved in the planned entry of Chinese automobile manufacturer Brilliance into the newly-formed FIA World Touring Car Championship in 2005.
+Batchelor was involved in the planned entry of Chinese automobile manufacturer Brilliance into the newly formed FIA World Touring Car Championship in 2005.
 However, the Brilliance WTCC program did not make the grid.

+Batchelor also registered an entry for the 2005 British Touring Car Championship, driving a Super 2000 Honda Civic Type-R under the Team Firstserve Group banner, but this also failed to materialize.